-British golfer Tommy Fleetwood surprised many during the 2017 U.S. Open, finishing in fourth.
-The 26-year-old Fleetwood’s parents have a son who is an avid bookworm, a dog lover and is about to be married.
-He also has a brother, Joe Fleetwood.
+Fleetwood surprised many during the 2017 U.S. Open, finishing in fourth place.
+The 27-year-old Fleetwood is an avid bookworm, a dog lover and is married to Clare Craig, with whom he has a infant son, Frankie.

 Fleetwood was born in Southport, England and has been a pro golfer since 2010.
 He’s won two European Tour tournaments and also won the 2011 Kazakhstan Open on the Challenge Tour.
-He has earned over $9 million in his career, according to his Yahoo!
+He has earned more than $9 million in his career, according to his Yahoo!
 Sports profile.

 1. Fleetwood’s Older Brother Joe Is a Player Manager at Hambric Sports Group